 Your site will need a domain name (e.g., yourname.com) and somewhere to “live” in order for the world to be able to see it.
 Does the designer offer these services or can she help you set these up?
 If so, what are the costs?
 There is often a small set-up fee and then annual (or monthly) fees for these services.
 Find out what these are up-front to factor into your marketing budget.

 7. How can updates to the site be made, after the site is up and running?

 Often people aren’t thinking about keeping their website fresh in the future, just getting it up and “out there.”
 But, in order to keep people coming back to the site and to have the latest information on your site (not to mention to do well in search engines), you’ll want to make sure the content is updated at least every few months.

-If you’re proficient at web editing software (such as Dreamweaver), this should be a snap for you.
-Otherwise, you can either see if there is some form of a content management system for you to use (or have one custom built for your needs) or, it might be a more efficient use of your time to simply have the designer do the updates for you on an as needed basis.
-Find out which method suits you the best and what the associated costs will be.
+If you’re comfortable using a content management system, such as WordPress, this should be a snap for you.
+Otherwise, it might be a more efficient use of your time to simply have the designer do the updates for you on an as-needed basis.
+Find out which method suits you best and what the associated costs will be.

-By the time you’ve finished grilling the poor web designer with these questions, you’ll probably have a good sense of what it would be like to work with them.
+By the time you’ve finished grilling the poor web designer with these questions, you’ll probably have a good sense of what it will be like to work with them.
 Does this feel like a relationship that you’ll be comfortable with?
 Did they make you feel like you could ask questions without being laughed at?
-It’s important to really feel that your needs will be met and that you even enjoy the process, not to mention that you’ll be happy with the outcome.
+It’s important to really feel that your needs will be met and that you even enjoy the process, not to mention that you’ll be happy with the final website.

 Give all of these questions some serious thought when interviewing potential web designers and you’ll be sure to make the decision that’s right for you and your business